breaded-xyz/alphakit/README.md

 	// The default optimization objective is the param set with the highest sharpe ratio optimizer := NewBruteOptimizer()
 	optimizer.SampleSplitPct = 0.5   // Use first 50% as in-sample training data, and remainder for out-of-sample validation
-	optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space
-	optimizer.MakeBot = bot        // Tell the optimizer which bot to use
+	optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space - 360 is the longest lookback for slow MA optimizer.MakeBot = bot        // Tell the optimizer which bot to use

 	// Prepare the optimizer and get an estimate on the number of trials (backtests) required